Supplier Management: Who Should Be Conducting Supplier Audits in Your Company?

-This blog reviews which an important supplier management issue; which personnel should be conducting specific types of audits for the company.
+This blog reviews which a vital supplier management issue, which personnel should be conducting specific types of audits for the company.

 Today, I would like to start by asking a question: Who does supplier audits at your company?

 I believe that there are three primary purposes for conducting supplier audits:

 1) “For cause” audit, where the auditor is investigating the root cause of a nonconformity

 2) Qualification audit, where the auditor is assessing if the supplier should be added to the Approved Supplier List (ASL)

 3) Re-evaluation audit, where the auditor is verifying that the supplier is maintaining proper production controls